shdlabs/SSTorytime/docs/KnowledgeAndLearning.md

 lump of data, in your head or simply on paper, in a computer, or and the back of your hand, it's of little use to you.
 Knowledge comes from knowing things deeply---by forming a relationship to material.
 You know something when you know it like a friend.
+You won't have go and look up details because access will be intregrated into your conscious experience and awareness of environments you know about.
+This is what it means to have knowledge at your fingertips.
+We are designed to use our hands and fingers.

 https://medium.com/@mark-burgess-oslo-mb/the-failure-of-knowledge-management-5d97bb748fc3